 - Read aloud from books that are a few levels above your child’s current reading level.
 Ask him to point to the words as you read, this will introduce him to the next level and challenge his reading skills

-So as I sit down at bed time to read to the boys, I remind myself that I am fostering their love for learning and reading – even if it is the 57th time I am reading about Dora’s first trip to the dentist!
+So as I sit down at bed time to read to the boys, I remind myself that I am fostering their love for learning and reading – even if it is the 57th time I am reading about the dinosaur’s first trip to the dentist!

 MORE POSTS YOU MIGHT LIKE: